-In Facebook advertising, an advertisement (ad) or a group of ads (Adset) may perform not as well the following day as they did on the previous one.
-One of the main goals in automation is to spot poor performance as early as possible to switch it off while leaving better performing ads running.
+In Facebook advertising, an advertisement (ad) or a group of ads (adset) may not perform as well the following day as they did the previous one.
+One of the main goals in automation is to spot poor performance as early as possible and switch off poor performing ads while leaving better performing ads running.

-This strategy is called “Funnel Strategy” because of very strong connection with a conversion funnel, for example, like this one:
+This strategy is called “Funnel Strategy” because of the very strong connection with a conversion funnel, for example:

-Before you go in and change any settings for ad optimization, spend some time analyzing your historical data to understand conditions (Spent Amount / Cost per Click / CPM / CPA / CPI), if the information is available.
+Before you go in and change any settings for ad optimisation, you should spend time analysing your historical data to understand conditions (Spend/Cost per Click/CPM/CPA/CPI), if the information is available.

 - CPC = $2